About me

 General Maintenance/Fire Command Officer (Local 68 IUOE)- Caesar’s

-You’d wonder; what do I do in that situation?
-I take the call, locate the physical location of the elevator, decide the fastest, most efficient path to getting the patrons out and if the fire department arrives I need to get them to the elevator control rooms and to the closest access point for the elevator.
-My speed and knowledge determines how long those people are stuck in there, and when people are having panic attacks and dehydrating every minute matters.
+My responsibility in that situation?
+I take the call, locate the physical location of the elevator, decide the fastest, most efficient path to getting the patrons out, and if the fire department arrives, I need to get them to the elevator control rooms and to the closest access point for the elevator.
+My speed and knowledge determine how long those people are stuck in there, and when people are having panic attacks and dehydrating every minute, it matters.

 The same applies in the case of a fire; only it’s more time sensitive.
-Thankfully in my career I never had a major fire, mostly because I had every single one taken care of immediately before it had a chance to become something major.
-In each of those situations I was responsible for deciding if the casino, hotel or both evacuated.
-This sounds like an easy decision but it is not.
-If the casino is on fire, it could be a liability to evacuate people in a hotel because you’d be sending them TO a fire to the lower floors to leave a building.
-I was the point of contact for every department and person in the building and I decided what happened and executed the response to get the situation taken care of as fast as possible.
+Thankfully, in my career, I never had a major fire, mostly because I had every single one taken care of immediately before it had a chance to become something major.
+In each of those situations, I was responsible for deciding if the casino, hotel, or both were evacuated.
+This sounds like an easy decision, but it is not.
+If the casino is on fire, it could be a liability to evacuate people in a hotel because you’d be sending them TO a fire on the lower floors to leave the building.
+I was the point of contact for every department and person in the building, and I determined what happened and executed the response to resolve the situation as quickly as possible.
 When the fire department arrived, I worked with the battalion chief to get their men stationed where they needed to be as fast as possible and to brief them on every aspect of the situation.
 A casino is like a mini city.
-The fire department does not know the building and I need to let them know EVERYTHING.
-Where the fire sprinklers, detectors, valves and water connections are.
-An error is critical and I simply never made a mistake and became quite well known for that.
+The fire department does not know the building, and I need to let them know EVERYTHING.
+Where the fire sprinklers, detectors, valves, and water connections are.
+An error is critical, and I simply never made a critical mistake; I could be criminally liable if something were to happen from my negligence if a mistake were made.

 Joining the union is what gave me the funds to start my photography career on the side, as my salary nearly doubled, and I began collecting a nice pension and annuity fund.
 My PTO also increased.
 I was working absolutely insane hours and rotating shifts, but on the side, I would go out and play around with my camera.
 I started posting on Instagram, and it didn’t take long for my profile to absolutely BLOW up.
 Around 2017-2019 there was a time where each post would get nearly 10,000 likes.
 It was pure insanity.